steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 Functions can be divided into partial functions and total functions.

-Total functions have a valid output for every input, for example `def double(i :Int)--&gt;Int: i * 2` is valid for all integers
+Total functions have a valid output for every input, for example `def double(i :Int)-->Int: i * 2` is valid for all integers

-Partial functions are not valid for all inputs, for example, `def inverse:(i: Int)-&gt;Float: 1/i` is not valid for the input 0.
+Partial functions are not valid for all inputs, for example, `def inverse:(i: Int)->Float: 1/i` is not valid for the input 0.

-Total functions are notated with the term `--&gt;` partial functions -which form the majority of functions in this specification, with `-&gt;`.
+Total functions are notated with the term `-->` partial functions -which form the majority of functions in this specification, with `->`.